 24. California University of Pennsylvania

-California University of Pennsylvania is known as one of the best hospitality management schools in the country due to it’s Tourism, Hospitality, and Event Studies BA program.
-Students in this program get a well rounded education that takes them through all the nuances of tourism and event planning.
+California University of Pennsylvania is known as one of the best hospitality management schools in the country due to its Tourism, Hospitality, and Event Studies BA program.
+Students in this program get a well-rounded education that takes them through all the nuances of tourism and event planning.

 At CalU, faculty understand that one of the most important parts of any hospitality program is for students to be able to think on their feet and interact with the public.
-The school provides many opportunities for students to work in the field, understanding the fast paced decision making that’s required to run a successful hospitality business.
-Time in the hot seat while in school translates to being able to stay calm when the pressure is on during a high stakes culinary or hospitality situation.
+The school provides many opportunities for students to work in the field, understanding the fast-paced decision-making that’s required to run a successful hospitality business.
+Time in the hot seat while in school translates to being able to stay calm when the pressure is on during a high-stakes culinary or hospitality situation.
 Faculty at CalU ensure that students are ready to withstand the heat of the industry after graduation.

-What We Like: CalU’s Tourism and Geography Instructional Facility provides a state of the art facility for research.
+What We Like: CalU’s Tourism and Geography Instructional Facility provides a state-of-the-art facility for research.
 Students can rest assured knowing they’re learning using the latest technology available.